Darling (2010 film): Reception

 The film opened to positive reviews.
 The Times of India gave a two and half star rating explaining "Director A. Karunakaran extracts good performances from his actors, but can't come up with a refreshing plot.
 It looks like the director hasn't really come out of his Tholi Prema hangover as he dishes out yet another one-sided love saga but fails to come up with a valid and logical reason to make a Gen Z lad to hold back his feelings for his lover until the last moment.
 However, he compensates it all, by adding loads of fun moments in the film and the screenplay does have its share of some touching moments".
 Sify noted "Prabhas looked very handsome and his performance can be termed as the major highlight of the film".
 Rediff felt that the film "is entertaining" and lauded the director for "showcasing clean wholesome family entertainment".
 Local review sites GreatAndhra and Idlebrain both gave a three star rating and praised the actors performance and technical works of the film.

 Awards and nominations

 Remakes

-Darling movie was remade in Kannada as Bulbul starring Darshan, Ambareesh, Ramya Barna, Rachita Ram and directed by M.D Shridhar and Produced by Meena Thoogudeepa. and Urdu as Dil Deewana.
+Darling movie was remade in Kannada as Bulbul starring Darshan, Ambareesh, Ramya Barna, Rachita Ram and directed by M.D Shridhar and Produced by Meena Thoogudeepa.
 It was later dubbed in Hindi under the title Sabse Badhkar Hum.